redblobgames/circular-obstacle-pathfinding/README.md

 [TODO: is left/right an optimization we can leave for later, or do we need a diagram to show it now?]

-Every endpoint of every bitangent is one of two kinds: the kind that can start clockwise hugging edges and terminate anticlockwise hugging edges, or the kind that can start anticlockwise hugging edges and terminate clockwise hugging edges.
-Both the endpoints of an internal bitangent are the same type; the endpoints of an external bitangent are opposite types.

-[TODO: Come up with a good name for the two classes. "left" and "right"?]
+Hugging edges connect surfing edges which touch the same circle, but not every pair of surfing edges which touch a circle can be connected by a hugging edge.
+Each surfing edge touching a circle can be classified into one of two types: _left_ edges and _right_ edges.
+Viewed from the endpoint which is not touching the circle, left surfing edges intersect the left side of the circle, while right edges touch the circle on the right side.
+Every hugging edge connects a left surfing edge with a right surfing edge, traveling around the circle clockwise from the left edge to the right edge.

-[Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue.]
+[Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue depending on whether they are left or right edges on that circle.]

-To find the set of hugging edges for a circle, collect all the bitangent endpoints on the circle.
-Then for each endpoint of one type, generate a hugging edge to each endpoint of the opposite type, going around the circle in the appropriate direction.
+To find the set of hugging edges for a circle, first collect all the surfing edge endpoints on the circle.
+Then for each left surfing edge endpoint, generate a hugging edge to each right surfing edge endpoint, traversing the circle clockwise.
+Because the graph is undirected, each of these hugging edges implies the existence of another hugging edge which starts at a right edge, traverses around the circle anticlockwise, and terminates on a left edge.

 ### Line of sight